CayleighLeishman/Cayleighs-Tinker-lab/debugging.md

 I'm going to keep trrack of what I've found that I need to work on so I can worry about one at a time, and work on prioritiing.
 I'm great at priroritizing, but I'm not good at keeping focus if i see new things that need to be done.
 So that will be a work in progress for me.

+Things i did as i did:

+<li> copied header from index page to contacts page and changed the "active
+ class to the contacts page. </li>

 may 21st

 okay i figired ut why i felt like i had nothing done.